-The BDMA interface is set up during reset to the following defaults when BDMA booting is specified: the BDIR, BMPAGE, BIAD and BEAD registers are set to 0; the BTYPE register is set to 0 to specify program memory 24-bit words; and the BWCOUNT register is set to 32.
-This causes 32 words of onchip program memory to be loaded from byte memory.
-These

-32 words are used to set up the BDMA to load in the remaining program code.
+When the BMODE and MMAP pins specify BDMA booting (MMAP = 0, BMODE = 0), the ADSP-2183 initiates a BDMA boot sequence when reset is released.
+The BDMA interface is set up during reset to the following defaults when BDMA booting is specified: the BDIR, BMPAGE, BIAD and BEAD registers are set to 0, the BTYPE register is set to 0 to specify program memory 24 bit words, and the BWCOUNT register is set to 32.
+This causes 32 words of on-chip program memory to be loaded from byte memory.
+These 32 words are used to set up the BDMA to load in the remaining program code.
 The BCR bit is also set to 1, which causes program execution to be held off until all 32 words are loaded into on-chip program memory.
 Execution then begins at address 0.

-The ADSP-2100 Family development software (Revision 5.02 and later) fully supports the BDMA booting feature and can generate byte memory space compatible boot code.
+The ADSP-2100 Family Development Software (Revision 5.02 and later) fully supports the BDMA booting feature and can generate byte memory space compatible boot code.

 The IDLE instruction can also be used to allow the processor to hold off execution while booting continues through the BDMA interface.
-For BDMA accesses while in Host Mode, the addresses to boot memory must be constructed externally to the ADSP-2186L.
-The only memory address bit provided by the processor is A0.